heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-14-send-email-notification-using-powershell-script.md

 ### Handling the PowerShell script in more proper way

-Sometimes, your PowerShell script may become complex and contains hundred lines of code.
-In this case, you might want to organize and separate them into multiple parameterized functions.
-The example snippet below will show you how it should be done:
+Sometimes, your PowerShell script may become complex and contain hundreds of lines of code.
+In this case, you may want to organize and separate it into multiple parameterized functions.
+The example snippet below shows how this can be done:

 ```powershell
 [CmdletBinding(SupportsShouldProcess=$true, ConfirmImpact='Medium')]